GoogleCloudPlatform/magic-modules/GOVERNANCE.md

 # Magic Modules Governance (a.k.a.
 "Golden Rules")

-This document specified the basic principles behind the Magic Modules and its "golden rules" that _shall not be infringed_ without a very strong (and documented) reason.
+This document specifies the basic principles behind the Magic Modules and its "golden rules" that _shall not be infringed_ without a very strong (and documented) reason.